cloudControl/documentation/Guides/PHP/CakePHP 2.2.1.md

         var $default = array();

-In the function, ``getEnvironmentName``, if we're not in a local, development, environment, as indicated by having '**localdomain**' in the URL, we retrieve [the credentials file](https://github.com/cloudControl/add_on_cred_file/blob/master/_config.php) from the environment, which is part of a standard cloudControl deployment.
+In the function, ``getEnvironmentName``, if we're not in a local, development, environment, as indicated by having '**localdomain**' in the URL, we retrieve [the credentials file](https://github.com/cloudControl/add_on_cred_file/blob/master/_config.php) from the environment, which is part of a standard exoscale deployment.

 We then look in there for a value called **CAKE_ENV**, which determines the active environment and we store that in an application environment setting and return the value determined.